 Why were there so many kids from other churches?

 Because Christian parents have learned to schedule their kids in as many VBS programs in town as possible in order to fill up their summer.
 I actually spoke to one woman who said she keeps a summer calendar on the fridge and fills it up with every VBS she sees advertised.

 Bottom line: What started out as an incredibly strategic evangelistic tool has morphed to become a free day camp for Christian kids.

 As a church for the unchurched, we felt we could do better.

 The second reflection we had was to diagnose what made VBS so darn good.
-We found that VBS was a great program because, 1) it had fantastic curriculum that integrated great media, music and activities, 2) it utilizes a focused and committed volunteer army!
+We found that VBS was a great program because, 1) it has a fantastic curriculum that integrates great media, music and activities, 2) it utilizes a focused and committed volunteer army!

 With a recipe like that, you can storm hell!

 So why not move “VBS” to a Sunday morning?

 Based on these truths we decided to move the power of VBS into the weekend programming.
 As a result, Oak Ridge does VBS 52 times a year!!